IgnacioOZM/IgnacioOZM/README.md

 Currently I am looking for a job position as a SDE that will help improve my coding skills and will chalenge my creativity and problem solving skills.

+To find more about myself you can follow my on LinkedIn: linkedin.com/ignacio-ozm/